 You can hire a professional who will vacuum your vents out, removing the residual dust in your home.

 Forgetting to Change Your Vacuum’s Filters and Bag

 I big air mover is your vacuum cleaner.
 Any vacuuming pushes a large quantity of air.
 This air could also be pushing a large quantity of dust.
 Many people know that the best way to dust is from higher levels in a room to lower levels.
 The lowest level is the floor and cleaning this surface is the job of your vacuum.
 When you vacuum you are picking up all the dust that may have fallen from the higher levels.

-However, if your vacuum bag is full or your filters are not functioning well then, the dust on the floor is pushed back into the room sometimes all the way up to the ceiling were it then settles on all those high surface your just dusted.
+However, if your vacuum bag is full or your filters are not functioning well then, the dust on the floor is pushed back into the room sometimes all the way up to the ceiling where it then settles on all those high surfaces you just dusted.
 My goodness.

-Do not undo your fine ducting by then vacuuming with a full bag and a dirty air filter.
-When you vacuum bag is half full it is time to replace it so that it is working efficiently and effectively.
+Do not undo your fine dusting by then vacuuming with a full bag and a dirty air filter.
+When your vacuum bag is half full it is time to replace it so that it is working efficiently and effectively.
 Inspect filters and wash or replace as necessary.

 Not Using a Microfiber Duster

 A high-quality microfiber duster will grip the dust and remove it from the surface.
 A microfiber cloth greatly increases dusting efficiency.

 Whatever you do avoid a feather duster.
 This type of dusting tool is very ineffective and for the most part, only pushes the dust to some other place.